 Entry to federal politics

-After the death of his first wife in 1906, Hughes married Mary Campbell in 1911.
-They had one child.
+Elizabeth had died in 1906, and Hughes married Mary Campbell in 1911.
+They had one child together.

 Prime Minister William Hughes

 Hughes travelled to London in early 1916 to represent Australia in UK war cabinet meetings.
 He was welcomed enthusiastically wherever he went.
 He was offered a cabinet position because of his effective advocacy of 'Total War'.
-He donned a slouch hat to visit Australian troops serving in Europe, and revelled in the nickname 'the Little Digger' they bestowed upon him.
+He donned a slouch hat to visit Australian troops serving in Europe, and revelled in the nickname they bestowed upon him – 'the Little Digger'.
 He gave undertakings to the UK government to boost military recruitment in Australia.